Napoleon at Leipzig: Development and publication history

 Napoleon at Leipzig was designed by Kevin Zucker, with artwork by Rick Barber, Larry Catalano, Louis Dumoulin, Charles Kibler, Ted Koller and Felicien von Myrbach-Rheinfeld, and was published by Operational Studies Group in 1979.
-Clash of Arms then bought the rights and published three editions, before Operational Studies Group regained the rights and published the 5th edition.
+Clash of Arms then bought the rights and published three editions, before Operational Studies Group regained the rights and published the 5th edition in 2013.
 Counting all editions, over 20,000 copies have been sold.

 Gameplay

 Napoleon at Leipzig is a two-player wargame focused on the Battle of Leipzig in 1813, where Napoleon's French forces were surrounded by a force twice its size.
 The game system uses an "I Go, You Go", alternating series of turns, where one player moves and attacks, followed by the other player.
-Players have a choice, in order of increasing complexity, of Basic rules, Grand Tactical rules, or Campaign rules.
-Each player has an Army Commander, who uses Officers to transmit orders to move and fight to the units.
+Players have a choice, in order of increasing complexity, of Basic rules, Campaign rules and Grand Tactical rules.
+Under the Campaign rules Army Commanders use Officers (ie. corps commanders) to transmit orders to move and fight to the units.
 Without an Officer within suitable distance, a unit will not attack, and can only move to get closer to the Officer.

+The first two layers of rules rules are similar to those of Napoleon's Last Battles, but the “grand tactical” rules adds ratings for commanders.
+Leaders are rated for initiative (similar to the mechanism in War Between The States).
+Michel Ney is more competent on retreat but may command only one corps in attack, whereas Joachim Murat can command two corps (or four cavalry corps) in attack.
+The Allies have only weak central control of their three armies, and Blücher is much more likely to attack than Schwarzenberg.
+For the French, Napoleon issues a general order every four hours: general offensive, local offensive (by one Officer and his units), consolidation (no unit may enter into enemy zone of control), desperate defence (defending units must take losses rather than retreat), tactical withdrawal (moving units fall back on Leipzig) or general withdrawal (no entry to enemy zone of control allowed unless blocking the way).

+Other rules (as of 1980) allow units in reserve to move free of command restrictions behind friendly lines, for cavalry to conduct charges, either overrunning the enemy position or being themselves eliminated, and for a token attack with experimental Congreve rockets by the British Rocket Troop attached to Bernadotte's army.